googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/migration-to-2.md

 appropriately).
 These are automatically refreshed (and eventually evicted) by the session pool.

+The `ExecuteSqlStream` and `GetSqlStreamReader` methods on `SpannerClient` have been removed, along with `SpannerClientSettings.ExecuteSqlStreamSettings`.
+The `SpannerClient.ExecuteStreamingSql` method is responsible for executing SQL and returning the results in a stream;
+the `PooledSession.ExecuteSqlStreamReader` method returns a `ReliableStreamReader`.

 ## Changes in Google.Cloud.Spanner.V1.Internal

 The Google.Cloud.Spanner.V1 package exposes some types in the